 The iconic moment did not come without a bit of trouble.
 From Daily Mail’s report, “There was a last-minute drama when the fountains in front of the bench seemingly couldn’t be turned off, prompting a man to take off his trousers and roll up his underpants and jump into the water feature to turn the central fountain off manually.
 Then security tried to remove the small press pack – consisting of five UK photographers, five Indian photographers, and two reporters from the bench opposite after they had pre-positioned to capture the magical moment.
 American Mr Knauf, 32, had to step in and negotiate with irate armed security guards before tensions threatened to boil over.
 He told the Taj’s head of security and head of police: ‘This is what the Duke and Duchess want.
 They want the press to be here and they want the photograph to be taken.'”

-But in the end, William and Catherine’s visit to the Taj definitely made new history and changed its connection to the British Royal Family from the symbol of loneliness to moment of love.
-After the visit, Couple had a short stop at their hotel before flying back home.
+But in the end, William and Catherine’s visit to the Taj definitely made new history and changed its connection to the British Royal Family from the symbol of loneliness to a moment of love.
+After the visit, the Couple had a short stop at their hotel before flying back home.

 For the last and the iconic engagement, The Duchess wore chose a very simple and regal look.
 Catherine wore Naeem Khan White Taj Mahal Dress teamed up with Bhutanese Earrings and L.K.
 Bennett Fern Pumps and her Ray-Ban sunglasses.